Storms leave at least 25 dead nationwide

-At least 20 people died across the country as a result of the strong tornadoes.
-Authorities explained that they remain attending to those affected and were continuing rescue efforts.
+At least 25 people died across the country as a result of the strong tornadoes.
+Authorities explained that they are still tending to those affected and are continuing rescue efforts.
 The number of injured is unknown.

-The governor of Kentucky, Andy Beshear, reported that 14 people were killed by the natural phenomenon, according to the record of this Saturday morning.
-He detailed that the death toll is expected to rise.
+Initially, Kentucky Governor Andy Beshear reported that 14 people were killed by the natural phenomenon, according to the record of this Saturday morning.

 "Kentucky, we’re starting today with the tough news that we lost at least 14 of our people to last night’s storms, but sadly, this number is expected to grow as we receive more information.
-Please pray for all of our affected families," Beshear said on his X account.
+Please pray for all of our affected families," Beshear said on X. However, a few hours later, the death of four more people was announced.

-The Kentucky situation became known after Missouri officials reported Friday night that at least five people also died from the storms in St. Louis.
+Meanwhile, Missouri authorities reported that the storms in St. Louis also killed at least seven people.
 Barnes-Jewish Hospital spokeswoman Laura High explained that the health center received between 20 and 30 patients from the storm.

-St. Louis Mayor Cara Spencer lamented what happened and asked citizens to stay in their homes until the storm passes.
+St. Louis Mayor Cara Spencer expressed condolences over the deaths and asked citizens to stay in their homes until the storm passes.

-"The loss of life and destruction St. Louis has experienced in today’s storm is horrendous, and my thoughts are with everyone whose lives were altered today," Spencer wrote on her X account.
+"The loss of life and destruction St. Louis has experienced in today’s storm is horrendous, and my thoughts are with everyone whose lives were altered today," Spencer wrote on X.

 ">The loss of life and destruction St. Louis has experienced in today’s storm is horrendous, and my thoughts are with everyone whose lives were altered today.